 However, some research in young adults also suggests that taking NMN 6 hours after waking up (around lunchtime) is much more beneficial [4].

-Animal vs. Human Dose Difference
+Difference in Animal vs. Human Doses?

 Research on the safety and effectiveness of NMN supplementation on cellular metabolism, aging, and overall health often begins with animal studies, particularly in mice.
 These studies provide valuable insights and present challenges when translating findings to appropriate human doses, which is where clinical studies come in.